mpvginde/pySTEPS-BE/docs/source/product.rst

    :align: center
    :width: 400px

-   RMI radar QPE-product of instantanteous precipitation rate valid at 2021-01-27 04:30 UTC
+   RMI RADQPE-product of instantaneous precipitation rate valid at 2021-01-27 04:30 UTC

 .. note::
    More detail information can be found in: